algmon/the-fashion-queen-agent/README.md

 * wei, Suanfamama, wei@suanfamama.com
 * mama, Suanfamama, mama.xiao@suanfamama.com

-## referneces part 1 - computer scientists
+## referneces part 1 - Computer Scientists
+### Tier 1
 * Weimin Shen, https://viterbi-web.usc.edu/~wmshen/, for the contribution of adaptive, self-reconfigurable, autonomous robots and systems
 * Kaiming He, https://people.csail.mit.edu/kaiming/, for the contribution of large vision models
 * Kevin Knight, https://kevincrawfordknight.github.io/, for the contribution of language understanding
 * Yuanlie He, for the contribution of scene understanding & reconstruction
 * Yongquan Yu, for the contribution of weights adaptation
 * Leonard Adleman, https://adleman.usc.edu/, for the contribution of encription and decryption
-* Ellis Horowitz, https://ellishorowitz.com/, for the contribution of application level internet arch
-* Laurent Itti, http://ilab.usc.edu/itti/, for the contribution of agent planning
-* David Kempe, https://www.david-kempe.com/, for the contribution of algorithms complexity analysis in time and space
 * Yuhui Quan, https://csyhquan.github.io/, for the contribution of models for visual signal processing & understanding
 * Torsten Suel, http://engineering.nyu.edu/~suel/, for the contribution of pruning tech
 * Juan Rodriguez, https://engineering.nyu.edu/life-tandon/student-life/commencement/2021/profiles/juan-rodriguez, for the contribution of the agent's inverted index pruning
+* Chunlin Duan, for the contribution of agents' theory development of fashion information flow
+* Qi Wang, for the contribution of making the search faster at low-level
+### Tier 2
 * Phyllis Frankl, https://scholar.google.com/citations?hl=en&user=XE683E8AAAAJ, for the contribution of the agent's robotness
 * Keith Ross, https://sites.google.com/nyu.edu/keithross, for the contribution of agent's communication network design
 * Edward Wong, https://engineering.nyu.edu/faculty/edward-wong, for the contribution of agent's hallucination in fashion